-This is the second course in a two-course sequence that is intended to provide comprehensive understanding of the concepts, principles, assumptions, and conventions that are used for classifying, recording, and reporting economic transactions for a business entity.
+This is the second course in a two-course sequence that is intended to provide a comprehensive understanding of the concepts, principles, assumptions, and conventions that are used for classifying, recording, and reporting economic transactions for a business entity.
 Offered every Spring.
 Prerequisite: ACCT 301 or permission of instructor

-Accounting Theory and Practice Three Credits
+Accounting Theory and Practice

 This course is intended to provide an understanding of items that present some difficult measurement and reporting problems for the accountant.
 It will also discuss current issues that the accounting profession is attempting to establish and guidelines for their measurement and reporting.
-Offered every other Fall.
-Prerequisite: ACCT 302
+Offered every Fall in even years.

-ACCT 310 Cost Accounting
+Cost Accounting

 An intensive study of the structure of various cost accounting systems.
 Techniques of income determination for manufacturing enterprises are explored.
 Attention is given to how standards can be applied in accounting to provide useful information for planning and controlling the cost of direct labor, materials, and manufacturing overhead costs.
 Offered every Fall.
-Prerequisite: ACCT 204

-Information for Decision Making and Control Three Credits
+Information for Decision Making and Control

 Examines the measurement and management of product costs emphasizing the principles of cost systems design.
 Use of information generated by product costing systems for performance measurement and for strategic decisions on pricing, product mix, process technology, and product design are explored.
 Also covers in-depth evaluations of capital expansions, make-versus-buy, and operate-versus-close decisions.
-Offered every other Spring.
+Offered every Spring in odd years.